 - The SBA loans are not used for business interruption losses (losses because your business could not operate for a period of time after the disaster).
 You can apply for an Economic Injury Disaster Loan for working capital.

 Data recovery and records recovery

 If your company's computers crashed or were affected by a disaster like Hurricane Sandy or by a data loss, you can hire a data recovery service who may be able to restore your data.
 Search on "data recovery" and you may be able to find a local company or online service.
-For records recovery, the IRS has an article on record recovery sources to help you verify the value of various business assets, like your company vehicles, inventory, real property, and other business property.

 When you are getting ready to file your business income taxes, you can use the IRS 584Bto help you account for losses to business property.

 Business insurance for recovery

 Contact your business insurance company and see what your insurance policy might pay for.
 Business insurance often includes business interruption insurance to help you pay bills while your company is out of commission, in addition to insurance on business property, equipment and other assets.
 If you have a home based business, you may be able to get some coverage from your homeowner's insurance policy.

 Business disasters come in many forms, from computer outages to physical disasters like hurricanes, floods, and fires, to personal threats.
 So, how can you protect your business now, before the next disaster hits?

 - Take the time to prepare a disaster recovery plan, including data backup.